 Wallace is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wallace’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small village, Wallace doesn't have a public transportation system that people use for their commute.
+Wallace is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Wallace in 2022 was $33,028, which is middle income relative to Nebraska and the nation.
-This equates to an annual income of $132,112 for a family of four.
+The per capita income in Wallace in 2022 was $33,260, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
+This equates to an annual income of $133,040 for a family of four.
 However, Wallace contains both very wealthy and poor people as well.

 The most common language spoken in Wallace is English.
 Other important languages spoken here include Spanish and Italian.